tincan-linux/tincan-linux.github.io/site/install/hard.md

 === Create a normal user $[072]

-Avoid accidentally wrecking your system:
+Avoid accidentally wrecking your system (not that it will stop dedicated users):

 --------------------------------------------------------------------------------